stereoIII6/fraxio_framework/WhitePaper.md

 ## Fractio Token [FRX] ERC20 / ERC677

-Fractio Tokens [FRX] are fractionized PYE Tokens.
+Fractio tokens [FRX] are fractionized PYE tokens.
-The PYE Token ERC721 Standard is unique and has to be locked into the Fractionizer Contract FR-81369.
+The PYE token ERC721 standard is unique and has to be locked into the Fractionizer contract FR-81369.
-The FRX Token ERC20 Standard has a fixed amount the user customizes after he locks his PYE into the
+The FRX token conforms to the ERC20 standard and has a fixed amount that the user customizes after he locks his PYE into contract, creating the new FRX asset class.
-FRX Asset Class.

-Every FRX Asset Class has its own Contract Address, Token Name (MyPyeTokenName) and Symbol [FRX_MPTN] and gets minted onto the creators address.
+Every FRX asset class has its own contract address, token name (MyPyeTokenName) and Symbol [FRX_MPTN], and gets minted onto the creator's address.

-The FRX Tokens each represent a Fraction of the
-Parent PYE Token.
-FRX tokens are Fungible Tokens that are tied to the Non Fungible Value of a parent PYE Token.
-If the creator decides to mint 100 FRX total supply from his Parent PYE every FRX will be worth 1/100 Parent PYE.
+The FRX tokens each represent a fraction of the parent PYE token.
+FRX tokens are fungible tokens that are tied to the non-fungible Value of a parent PYE token.
+If the creator decides to mint 100 FRX total supply from his parent PYE every FRX will be worth 1/100 Parent PYE.
 The supply of specific
 FRX tokens is fixed.